SofaComplianceRobotics/docs-support/blog/2025-06-emio-labs-release-v25.06.md

 - The numbering of the motors was shifted in some labs

 ### New Features
 - The camera orientation in the simulation is automatically changed with respect to Emio's configuration: extended or compact
+- While we work on implementing automatic camera calibration, we have exposed the transform parameters in the GUI, allowing manual camera calibration for the lab model.
 - In the sandbox, you can now set up Emio with a custom number of legs
 - You can use the option `show_video_feed` in the `DotTracker` to see the camera feed while running the simulation